freemanpeterson/SWIFTPowershell/README.md

 ```

 Terms of use:
-You are free to use aslong as you send me a email freemanpeterson@gmail.com
+You are free if you send me a email freemanpeterson@gmail.com